ruediger/help.github.com/_posts/2011-02-17-fork-a-repo.markdown

 		<h4 class="compressed">What is the difference between fetch and pull?</h4>
 		<div class="more-content">
 			<p>
-				There are two ways to get changes from a remote repo or branch: <code>fetch</code> and <code>pull</code>.
+				There are two ways to get commits from a remote repo or branch: <code>fetch</code> and <code>pull</code>.
 While they might seem similar at first, there are distinct differences you should consider.
 			</p>
 			<h4>Pull</h4>
 				<pre class="terminal bootcamp">
-					<span class="codeline">$ git pull upstream<span>Pulls changes from upstream and adds them to the local repo</span></span>
+					<span class="codeline">$ git pull upstream<span>Pulls commits from 'upstream' and adds them to the local repo</span></span>
 				</pre>
 			<p>When you use <code>pull</code>, Git tries to automatically do your work for you.
-It is context sensitive, so Git will apply any pulled changes to the branch you are currently working in.
-One thing to keep in mind is that <code>pull</code> automatically applies the changes without letting you review them first.
-If you don't closely manage your branches you may run into frequent conflicts.</p>
+It is context sensitive, so Git will merge any pulled commits into the branch you are currently working in.
+One thing to keep in mind is that <code>pull</code> automatically merges the commits without letting you review them first.
+If you don&rsquo;t closely manage your branches you may run into frequent conflicts.</p>

 			<h4>Fetch/Merge</h4>
 				<pre class="terminal bootcamp">
-					<span class="codeline">$ git fetch upstream<span>Fetches any new changes from the original repo</span></span>
+					<span class="codeline">$ git fetch upstream<span>Fetches any new commits from the original repo</span></span>
-					<span class="codeline">$ git merge upstream/master<span>Merges any changes fetched into your working files</span></span>
+					<span class="codeline">$ git merge upstream/master<span>Merges any commits fetched into your working files</span></span>
 				</pre>
-			<p>When you <code>fetch</code>, Git downloads any changes from the specified branch, but does not apply them to your files.
-This is very useful if you need to keep your repo up to date but are working on something that might break if your files are updated.
-To apply the changes, you use <code>merge</code>.
+			<p>When you <code>fetch</code>, Git gathers any commits from the target branch that do not exist in your current branch and stores them in your local repo.
+However, it does not merge them with your current branch.
+This is particularly useful if you need to keep your repo up to date but are working on something that might break if you update your files.
+To integrate the commits into your master branch, you use <code>merge</code>.
 This combines the specified branches and prompts you if there are any conflicts.</p>
 		</div>
 	</div>